bshimanuki/SpaceCells/README.md

 ## Levels
 #### not
 Given a blue or green input, output the other color.
+#### and
+Given two inputs, output blue if they are both blue and green otherwise.
+#### delay
+Given one input, output the color of the previous input.
+Output blue as the first output.
+#### switch
+Given one input, switch the output between blue and red whenever the input is blue.
+The output should start as blue (unless the first input is blue).
 #### xor
 Given two inputs, output green if they are the same or blue if they are different.
 #### rainbow